Buying property in Spain can be very daunting for Expats wishing to relocate or purchase a holiday home.

 Here we will give a quick over view of the do´s and don´ts of buying a property in Spain.

-· Do employee a Spanish lawyer – although you do not have to have a lawyer by law to purchase a property in Spain, It is highly advisable as they can assist with
+· Do employ a Spanish lawyer – although you do not have to have a lawyer by law to purchase a property in Spain, it is highly advisable as they can assist with:

 Language – The sellers lawyer may not speak English and much of the paperwork may need to be translated from Spanish to English.